jfbarras/slimy-snake/README.md

 You can conserve resources (and therefore run more bots) by enabling "no graphics mode".
 This is toggled with **G**.

 Bot detects the outer wall.
+It also detects current and predicted snake head position.

 ## New Features
 Statistics and visual debugging are available even if the player fully controls the snake.